 The following technique is effective for forgiving others because it helps you engage your senses - mentally, emotionally, and physically, and not gloss over things that may come back to haunt you later.
 If you let yourself get into it, you may even have fun with it.

-Step One - Take some time to write down all your feelings about what happened.
+Take some time to write down all your thoughts and feelings about what happened.
 Do not censor them.
 Hold NOTHING back.
 Let every vile, judgmental thought about yourself or the other person come out.
 Write down every horrible thing s/he did and said to you.
 Express your feelings about it.
 Really let it all out.

 You are going to explore points of view.
 This is similar to the idea of walking a mile in another man's shoes before judging him.

-Step Three - Is there something positive that came out of this negative experience?
+Is there something positive that came out of this negative experience?
 Open yourself to the positive.
-Perhaps you learned a lesson, realized something, or took a life turn that worked out for good.
-Sometimes the good that comes out of an undesirable situation is far greater than the hurt and pain we feel about it.
+Perhaps you learned a lesson about yourself, the other person, or a situation you are in.
+Perhaps you realized something, or took a life turn, that worked out for good when you acted on it.
+Sometimes the good that comes out of an undesirable situation is greater than the hurt and pain we feel about it.

-Step Four - Release the person from the energy of the incident and from the 'energy cord' this created between you.
-Some people like to visualize themselves cutting the cords with scissors and letting the energies return to the light.
+Release yourself and 'the perpetrator' from the energy of the incident and from the 'energy cord' this created between you.
+You can visualize yourself cutting the energy cords with scissors and letting them return to the light.
 Get into the visualization and cut all of them - top, bottom, front, back and both sides of you.

-Step Six - From this point forward, the process no longer about how to forgive (unless you missed something).
+From this point forward, the process is no longer about how to forgive (unless you missed something).
 It is about holding a space of love and forgiveness in your mind and heart.
 If you are ever tempted to revisit this story with negative emotion, stop immediately.
 Do not allow yourself to go there.
 Break the habit of giving this memory mental and emotional airtime.